Why

 Atlantis?

-Self-awareness and Humility: The tale of Atlantis can serve as a reminder of the importance of self-awareness and humility in therapy.
-Often, clients may struggle with the "hubris" of denying their emotional or psychological issues, thinking they can "handle it all" alone, or avoiding their vulnerability.
+The tale of Atlantis can serve as a reminder of the importance of self-awareness and humility in therapy.
+Often, clients may struggle with denying their emotional or psychological issues, thinking they can "handle it all" alone, or avoiding their vulnerability.
 Therapy invites individuals to confront these inner blind spots, face uncomfortable truths, and humble themselves enough to ask for help.
 Like the fall of Atlantis, when we ignore our emotional health or fail to acknowledge destructive patterns, the consequences can be dire.

-According to legend, Atlantis was a highly advanced civilization with profound wisdom, especially in terms of technology, spirituality, and knowledge.
+According to legend, Atlantis excelled in wisdom, technology, and spirituality.
 After its fall, much of this wisdom was lost forever, submerged in the depths of the ocean.
 In some versions of the myth, individuals who survived the fall went on to teach the survivors of other cultures, passing on the lost wisdom.

-Rediscovering the Self: In therapy, clients often embark on a journey of rediscovery.
+In therapy, clients often embark on a journey of rediscovery.
 Like the myth of Atlantis, we sometimes lose touch with our inner wisdom, passions, and strengths due to trauma, life challenges, or cultural conditioning.
 Therapy helps clients "dive deep" into their unconscious mind and rediscover lost or buried parts of themselves, their true desires, and their inherent strengths.
-Just as the survivors of Atlantis carried with them valuable knowledge, therapy can help individuals reconnect with their authentic selves and integrate these insights into their everyday lives.

-Crisis as a Catalyst for Change: In therapy, personal crises—whether through grief, trauma, or significant life changes—can feel like a personal "sinking" of Atlantis.
+In therapy, personal crises—whether through grief, trauma, or significant life changes—can feel like a personal "sinking" of Atlantis.
 A crisis can shake a person’s sense of self, identity, and the structures they once relied upon.
-While such crises may be painful, they also can provide ground for transformation.
+While such crises may be devastating, they also can provide ground for transformation.
 Therapy helps clients process this "destruction" and use it as an opportunity to rebuild their sense of self, values, and life direction.
-Just like Atlantis sinking into the sea, a crisis can wash away old patterns, allowing for personal rebirth and renewal.

 The legend of Atlantis often inspires a search for meaning—people want to uncover the truth of what happened to this mysterious civilization, believing that discovering Atlantis can unlock hidden knowledge about humanity’s past.
 This desire for knowledge is often tied to the human search for deeper meaning and purpose in life.

-Hello, I’m Amanda Stenzel-Loucks, and I’m so glad you’ve found your way here.
+Hello, I’m Amanda Stenzel-Loucks, and I’m the owner and therapist here at Atlantis Counseling!
+I’m so glad you’ve found your way here!
 As a Licensed Clinical Therapist with over 10 years of experience working with children and 5 years of experience in the mental health realm, I’m committed to helping children, adolescents, individuals, and families navigate life’s challenges and move toward healing and growth.

 I have a passion for helping those who have or are currently experiencing religious trauma.
 (For more information about Religious Trauma please check out the “Services” section.)
 This desire is generated from my own experiences deconstructing my religious upbringing, processing my sexuality, fighting for my rights, and trying to understand my faith and time spent earning my bachelors degree in Youth and Family Ministry at Central Christian College of the Bible in Moberly, Missouri.